WDBY: Sold stations, format changes and relocations

 WVIB's new calls were WZZN (The Zone-slogan though not used) with a short-lived jazz and then short-lived classic rock format also via satellite except for its live morning show with Emily Anton.
 Both formats were unsuccessful.
 The station was moved to the WFAS studios in Hartsdale, New York and eventually changed its calls to WFAF (sounds like WFAS) to become a northern simulcast of WFAS-FM and its AC format.
 On February 29, 2012, Cumulus dropped the WFAS/WFAF simulcast and started simulcasting country WDBY on it, in essence returning it to what it had been during its Super Station years albeit now with country.
 The calls were changed to WDVY (sounds like WDBY).

 In 2006, when its iron-clad 40-year lease was up, WFAF's tower was moved from atop Darlington Castle to the Fox Lane Campus in Bedford and since then, its signal is not as strong due to a decrease in both terrain and tower height.
 Due to economic conditions and signal issues, the 106.3 frequency has never been a stand-alone FM since its sale and split from WVIP back in late September 1993.
 It has been and still is a simulcasted signal-first with WMJV/WVYB, then WFAS, for a short time WPDH and then again WFAS and now WDBY.
 Cumulus eventually sold WDVY to Family Stations and on January 14, 2013, country was out and non-commercial religion was in.
-WPUT also flipped its satellite format from Country to Adult Standards and then to ESPN Sports.
-The daytime-only station was licensed to Brewster, New York before the station went off-air in 2014 & its license was deleted in 2015.
+WPUT also flipped its satellite format from country to adult standards and then to ESPN Radio.
+The daytime-only station was licensed to Brewster, New York, before the station went off-air in 2014 and its license was deleted in 2015.